|National Alliance on Mental Illness

 NAMI National Board of Directors

 Mike Weaver is in his second term on the NAMI Board of Directors.
-He works in the Office of Consumer Affairs for Cardinal Innovations Healthcare Solutions in Kannapolis, N.C. as an In-Reach Specialist.
+He is the chair of the NAMI Policy Committee.
+He works in the Office of Consumer Affairs for Cardinal Innovations Healthcare Solutions in Kannapolis, N.C. as a consumer affairs specialist.
 Prior to taking that position, he served as the Executive Director of Mental Health America of the Tar River Region in Rocky Mount, N.C.
 Mike has varied experience in the mental health field after a successful teaching career, serving in both traditional clinical services and several peer programs.

 Mr. Weaver found support through a NAMI Affiliate in Maine in 1995.
 In NAMI, he found a second family which began the journey of recovery from bipolar disorder and his new career in the helping profession.